ericjang/graphjs/README.md

 ```
 No external dependencies are required.

 ## Building GraphJS from Source

+Note: this feature is not quite ready yet.

 The source is written in CoffeeScript.
 If you only need a few classes/algorithms from GraphJS, you can build GraphJS to only include the features you want.